mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 ### Mobile and Web Application

-- Mobile or web application requries access to AWS resources
+- Mobile or web application requires access to AWS resources
 - you need a certain level of guest access - and extra once logged in
 - customers have other identities - Google, Twitter, Facebook, etc - and need to use those
 - you don't want credentials stored within the application